ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 ### Special Mention: I Joined SUSE

 In November 2024, I left SIGHUP.
 It was a great company, but in March 2024, it was announced that the company had been acquired by Reevo, an Italian cloud provider.
-The acquisition was scheduled to be completed by January 2025.

 Meanwhile, things started to change within the company.
-New tools, new objectives, and a wave of resignations shaped the months that followed.

 Within six months of the acquisition announcement, SIGHUP was no longer the SIGHUP I knew, it had become a branch of a much larger organization.

-When I realized where SIGHUP was going after the acquisition, I knew my time there was over
+When I realized where SIGHUP was going after the acquisition, I knew my time there was over.

 ![kung-fu-panda](My_Time_Has_Come.jpg)